Skip to main content

 • Every dynamic query must start with a source step (for example NWhere) before a terminal step like Count.

-• Pass subcommands explicitly (helix init local …, helix add enterprise …) — the CLI never prompts when stdin is not a TTY.
+• Pass subcommands explicitly (helix init local …, helix add cloud …) — the CLI never prompts when stdin is not a TTY.

 • Use --yes for destructive operations in non-interactive contexts: helix delete <INSTANCE> --yes, helix prune --all --yes.